What Is a Neocloud?

 There have been brief windows of price correction.
 Still, the overarching trend since 2020 has been defined by supply chain fragility and significant price spikes for core components.

-Longer manufacturing times and expensive raw material coupled with global instability means this trend of volatile pricing is likely to continue.
+Global instability, longer manufacturing times and expensive raw material mean this volatile pricing trend is likely to continue.

 | Year | GPU Market Status | RAM & Memory Trends | Sources |